NieneB/InternshipReport/index.md

   <img src="img/WS_logo.jpg" width="400px"></img>
 </figure>

-Waag Society is a Institute for art, science and technology.
+Waag Society is an Institute for art, science and technology.
 They develop technical interventions for relevant social innovation.
 In 7 labs they conduct creative research in the form of projects, creative care lab, creative learning lab, future heritage lab, future internet lab, open design lab and open wet-lab.
 The Heritage & Location project (see next section) is part of the future internet lab [FIL].
 The FIL focuses on the development of big and open data, making internet technology accessible and research the impact of the internet on society.
 (“Waag Society,” n.d.)